4 Days

 Marrakech → Essaouira

 West toward water.
-The road flattens through argan groves where goats climb trees like punctuation marks.
-The air changes before you see the sea—salt, wind, something loosening.
+The road flattens through argan groves where goats stand in the branches like punctuation marks against the sky.
+Women crack nuts at cooperatives, the oil tasting of earth and smoke when you dip bread into it.
+The air changes before you see the sea — salt, wind, something loosening in your shoulders you didn't know was tight.
 Essaouira appears white against blue.
-The port smells of fish and freedom.
-Shutters rattle.
+The port smells of fresh catch and rope and cedar shavings.
+Seagulls wheel.
+Shutters rattle in the alizé wind that hasn't stopped in recorded history.
 The city doesn't try to impress.
-She's busy being.
+She's busy being herself.

 Day 3